Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

    webfrontend shows current monitoring values and currrently existing problems.
    More information can be found in the
    :ref:`RED Brick section <starter_kit_server_room_monitoring_red_brick>`
-   of the Server Room Monitoring ducumentation.
+   of the Server Room Monitoring documentation.

    Advanced users can easily modify the Nagios installation that runs on the RED Brick to change configurations that go beyond the Brick Viewer